A Constitutional and Institutional Framework for Parity, Consent, and Shared Governance

 2.1 The Sixteen Pillars establish the policy foundations of a parity-based constitutional settlement grounded in shared sovereignty, protected identities, and balanced authority.

-2.2 They do not replace the Good Friday/Belfast Agreement but evolve its principles into an operational constitutional framework capable of governing a post-consent settlement.
+2.2 They do not replace the Good Friday/Belfast Agreement but give operational form to its principles within a defined constitutional framework.

-2.3 The framework is designed not merely to achieve consent, but to sustain consent through institutional design.
+2.3 The framework is designed not only to achieve consent, but to sustain it through institutional design.

-2.4 Federal structures are employed as delivery mechanisms for shared governance and layered authority rather than as ideological commitments.
+2.4 Federal structures operate as delivery mechanisms for shared governance and layered authority, rather than as ideological constructs.

-2.5 The organising principle is parity: a constitutional order in which identity protection, authority, and sovereignty are distributed so that no tradition is subordinated.
+2.5 The organising principle is parity: a constitutional order in which identity protection, authority, and sovereignty are structured so that no tradition is subordinated and no individual’s civic standing is made conditional on constitutional change.

 3. Transitional Mechanics